MarcusGastaldello/FRICOSIPY/docs/surface_energy_balance.md

 | **Evaporation** (*water* $\rightarrow$ *vapour*) | Emission $(-)$ | Ablation $(-)$ | $= 0$ $^\circ$C |
 | **Sublimation** (*solid* $\rightarrow$ *vapour*) | Emission $(-)$ | Ablation $(-)$ | $< 0$ $^\circ$C |

-*Eg. If the surface temperature is $< 0$ $^\circ$C and the air is dry (low specific humidity), sublimation will occur on the surface of the glacier – mass will be lost / ablated as vapour to the atmosphere.
+*Eg. If the surface temperature is less than $0$ $^\circ$C and the air is dry (low specific humidity), sublimation will occur on the surface of the glacier – mass will be lost / ablated as vapour to the atmosphere.
 The phase transition between a solid and vapour state requires energy and therefore latent energy is drawn / emitted from the surface during this process.*

 <hr style="height:1px; background-color:#8b8b8b; border:none;" />